Hussein-Ben/MEME-HAVEN/README.md

 - at least 69 fresh memes daily
 - download and share memes freely

-# How to submit a meme
+# How to submit a meme (I love you)

+ 1. go to the folder /**SUBMIT MEMES HERE!!!**/
+ 2. do a pull request (if you don't know, email me I'll show you)
+ 3. I will personally review the meme under Freedom of Speech, 99% of your memes will be accepted anyway
+ 4. I will add your memes onto the site, it gets updated daily.

 # why did you this?